-- Developed and completed the committee's workplan for regular updates. - Monitored progress against 2024. • Worked with the Senior - Management Team to draft a Business Plan for 2025. - Oversaw completion of an external Board evaluation, facilitated by Board Excellence.
+- Developed and completed the committee's workplan for 2024, providing the Board with regular updates. - Monitored progress against the Oberstown Business Plan 2024. - Worked with the Senior Management Team to draft a Business Plan for 2025. - Oversaw completion of an external Board evaluation, facilitated by Board Excellence.